The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/advanced-astrologian-guide.md

 Your entire opener revolves around collecting three unique Seals so you can use a max strength Divination at the ideal time.
 When things go smoothly, it’s possible to use Divination as early as the 3rd GCD, but that’s actually too early in most cases.
 When you’re still getting used to the opener, it can feel like you’re scrambling to get Divination out fast enough, but you want to make sure you’re not rushing *too* much.

-Our standard recommendation is to aim for a 4th GCD Divination (not counting the precast Malefic), which has it coming out at around the 10 second mark.
+Our standard recommendation is to aim for a 4th GCD Divination (not counting the precast Malefic), which has it coming out at around the 10-second mark.
 If you’re forced into multiple Redraws, using Divination as the 1st weave after the 5th GCD is also generally acceptable, as long as you don’t have a particularly slow GCD (2.45s and up).
 This is because it takes most jobs a few GCDs to ramp up before getting their buffs out and beginning their burst in earnest.

 However, early is always better than late, because a late Divination in the opener will be late for every subsequent Divination window until the group holds their burst for something or the fight ends.
 That’s why we tend to stress the importance of getting Divination out quickly.